fastly/compute-js-static-publish/README.md

 `@fastly/compute-js-static-publish` includes a feature to delete these old versions of the files that are no longer being used.
 To run it, type the following command:

-`npx @fastly/compute-js-static-publish --clean-object-store`
+`npx @fastly/compute-js-static-publish --clean-kv-store`

-It works by scanning `statics-metadata.js` for all currently-used object store keys.
-Then it enumerates all the existing keys in the configured object store and that belong to this application (can do so by narrowing down all keys to the ones that begin with the "publish id").
-If any of the keys is not in the list of currently-used keys, then a request is made to delete that object store entry.
+It works by scanning `statics-metadata.js` for all currently-used keys.
+Then it enumerates all the existing keys in the configured KV Store and that belong to this application (can do so by narrowing down all keys to the ones that begin with the "publish id").
+If any of the keys is not in the list of currently-used keys, then a request is made to delete that KV Store value.

 And that's it!
 It should be possible to run this task to clean up once in a while.